ZenWave360/spring-modulith-events-spring-cloud-stream/README.md

 ```

 ### Configuration
-User `@EnableSpringCloudStreamEventExternalization` annotation to enable Spring Cloud Stream event externalization in your Spring configuration:
+Use `@EnableSpringCloudStreamEventExternalization` annotation to enable Spring Cloud Stream event externalization in your Spring configuration:

 ```java
 @Configuration